 Artificial turf forms a versatile outdoor carpet, when shaped into varied contours.
 In this contemporary family garden, faux grassiness is centred between bands of granite and limestone, producing a lush, clean surface.
 The soft, green canvas is mirrored in surrounding Black bamboo and Palm tree foliage, defining an ideal scheme for both the grown-ups and their kids.
 For a working family in North London, the grass provides upbeat ambience and less maintenance rigmarole.

 In this penthouse roof terrace, we sought to replicate the varying heights and colours of turfed lawns in nearby Thames Barrier Park.
-The highly flexible material enabled two grass heights and colours, and refined both the roof terrace design and installation aspects; its natural texture defined combinations of long and trimmed, light and dark, or coarse and soft, forming a high-rise parkland adventure.
+The highly flexible material enabled two grass heights and colours, and refined both the roof terrace design and installation aspects; its natural texture defined combinations of long and trimmed, light and dark, or coarse and soft turf, forming a high-rise grassy adventure.